How to Install & Use Mouse Toggle for Android TV

 Under Accessibility, scroll down until you see an entry for Mouse Toggle.

-Click on it to open up the Mouse Toggle settings menu.
+Click on it to open the Mouse Toggle settings menu.

 Since Mouse Toggle has permission to look at the contents of your TV screen, Android wants to be very sure that you want to enable the service.